Aakash Repeater Courses

 4 | Geography | Population, migration, agriculture, Minerals and energy resources, industries, trade, Transportation and Communications, Economic developments |

-Students can check the subjects that are covered in all the three streams-Science, Commerce and Arts.
-Students should be aware of the subjects and topics of the Maharashtra Board HSC/ 12th syllabus to prepare for getting good marks in Maha 12th result 2021.
-The compulsory and elective subjects of the Maharashtra HSC Board under three streams are given below in the table.
+It is quite important to be aware of the subjects and topics of the 12th board syllabus of the Maharashtra Board to prepare for getting good marks in the Maharashtra 12th result.
+The compulsory and elective subjects of the Maharashtra HSC Board under the three streams are given below in the table.

 Compulsory Subjects | Elective Subjects |